HarryLovesCode/Vulkan-API-Book/chap8/chap8.md

 assert(result == VK_SUCCESS);
 ```

 That's all we'll need for our `initSwapchain` method!
+Now it's time for acquiring the next image in the swapchain and presenting images!